brfar/node-course-2-todo-api/server/heroku.md

 $ heroku config
 ```

-Set an enviroment variable.
+Set an environment variable.
 As a test, we're setting a variable NAME equals to Bruno:
 ```
 $ heroku config:set NAME=Bruno
 ```